thpatch/thcrap/README.md

 * Make sure that you've pulled all Git submodules together with this repo:

 		git clone --recursive https://github.com/thpatch/thcrap.git

+* (Optional) If your thcrap build should be able to automatically update itself, you need to create a code signing certificate.
+To do this, run the following commands on the Visual Studio command prompt (`vcvarsall.bat`) in the root directory of this repo (the one with `thcrap.sln`):

+		makecert -n "CN=Your Name,E=yourmail@provider.net" -$ individual -a sha256 -len 4096 -r -cy authority -sky signature -pe -sv cert.pvk cert.cer
+		pvk2pfx -pvk cert.pvk -spc cert.cer -pfx cert.pfx

+	`cert.pfx` is used to sign the binaries as part of the build, so don't change the file name.

 Then, open `thcrap.sln`, choose Debug or Release from the drop-down menu in the toolbar (or the Configuration Manager) and run *Build → Build Solution* from the main menu.